mickey30606/linebot/README.md

 ngrok start --config=./ngrok.yml --all
 ```

 After that, `ngrok` would generate a https URL.

 #### Run the sever

+Before running server, you need to enter the ngrok file link to .env file.

 ```sh
 python3 multiple_app.py